ros-naoqi/naoqi_driver/doc/source/api.rst

 * ``void`` ALRosBridge:\:**addMemoryConverters** ( ``std::string`` **filePath** )

   Add some new converters for memory keys.
-This call requires as argument the path to a JSON file structured as the following one. memKeys and topic must be present and filled.
+This call requires as argument the path to a JSON file (stored on the robot) structured as the following one. memKeys and topic must be present and filled.
 Frequency is optional, and if not there, the default value is 10 Hz.

   *param:* **filePath** - path of the JSON file